AjayYadav2903/Damco_Smoothie/README.md

 Easy for separate unit testing and code is event-driven.

-2 - Chart -> Implemented HighChart Library for show the case recoverd, confirmed, deaths.(we can use more chart like PIchart, Barcharts etc)
+2 - Feed URL -> get_feed_items JSON File has uploaded on the server by using git.

+3 - Showing all (picture, video, text, and web links), Video we can work more.
 3 - Configration -> Xcode 12.2, Swift 5, iOS 13+